Semantic-Org/Semantic-UI-React/src/elements/Label/README.md

 ## What changed?

-In support of the goals, the following changes were made
+In support of the goals, the following changes were made (initially).

 | File                                          | Responsibility                              |
 |-----------------------------------------------|---------------------------------------------|